Maleek23/photography-portfolio-website/replit.md

 - **Small Text**: `text-[0.813rem] md:text-[0.875rem]` (13px → 14px)

 ### Technical Implementations
 The frontend is built with Next.js 14's App Router, leveraging server-side rendering and TypeScript.
 A component-based architecture separates UI elements, with UI primitives from Shadcn UI.
-Styling uses Tailwind CSS with a custom color palette, supporting dark mode and responsive design.
+Styling uses Tailwind CSS with a custom color palette and custom `light:` variant plugin for dual theme support.
 Content is primarily hardcoded in dedicated data files.
 Navigation includes a landing splash page, home, about, collections (with individual category pages and lightbox), projects (with featured landing page and individual case study pages), blog (with individual posts), services (with pricing comparison and before/after slider), and contact pages.
 Performance is enhanced through scroll-triggered animations and automatic code splitting.

 **Image Optimization**: All images use Next.js `Image` component with:
 - Lazy loading for below-the-fold content